timp/chess/Instructions.md

 }
 ```

-An implementation of this interface, called UserInputFile,
+An implementation of this interface, called `UserInputFile`,
 which reads moves from a text file whose name is passed in the constructor
 is provided.
 Some sample text files are also provided.
 Your test administrator will advice you where these are on the test machine.

 ###Step 1.

-Create a program which creates an instance of UserInputFile and
+Create a program which creates an instance of `UserInputFile` and
 repeatedly calls the `nextMove()` method and outputs the desired moves
 onto standard out.
 Sample output could be :-